What is Insomnia & how you can overcome it to achieve restful sleep again.

 Getting regular aerobic exercise such as jogging, walking, or swimming can help you to fall asleep quickly and awaken less often.
 If you wake up at night, avoid worrying about present or future challenges as you’ll toss and turn for hours before you doze off.
 Exercising proper sleep hygiene ensures that you’re fully re-energized by the time the alarm gets you up.

-5. Behavioral Insomnia of Childhood
+5. Behavioral Insomnia in Childhood

 Children also experience sleeping problems that involve bedtime resistance, sleep onset delays, and waking frequently at night.
 These problems require parental intervention, so if your child is not sleeping well, you’ll also stay awake at night.
 For many children, these problems stem from their daytime sleeping habits or how they spend their time just before going to bed.